 Break all rules but one

 Nowadays, every technology company, including Twitter, understandably ignores our religion of economics.
 By default, they deploy a free-for-all void of paradoxical rules that subsequently fails to protect the many individual interpretations and pursuits of freedom from each other.
-Those systems, therefore, become the opposite of free, as well as violate nature’s evolutionary rules.
+Therefore, those systems become the opposite of free and violate nature’s evolutionary rules.

 The most blatant violation is the presumption of equality.
-Yes, you read that right, equality is a violation.
+Yes, you read that right; equality is a violation.
 For nature’s directive is to purposely not create us all quite equal.
-Think about it, and evolution dictates the value and longevity of any species are predicated on strengths of differences, not on its commonalities.
+Think about it, and evolution dictates any species’ value and longevity are predicated on strengths of differences, not on its commonalities.
 Nature rewards those differences with dominance and endurance, so the fittest survive and reproduce more prolifically.

-For Twitter (in its default state), not to implement a meritocracy that would exemplify our differences is what makes it violate the evolution of humanity and thus implode.
+For Twitter (in its default state), not to implement a meritocracy that would exemplify our differences is what makes it violate humanity’s evolution and thus implode.
 Groupthink is the kiss of death to evolution.
-In the same way, the development of any species is doomed when there are no extraordinary members left to infuse adaptation to an ever-changing environment.
+Similarly, the development of any species is doomed when there are no extraordinary members left to infuse adaptation to an ever-changing environment.